NAFDAC evacuates 140 tonnes of expired, unregistered drugs in Aba

 “For now, no arrest has been made because when we came in, evidently, we saw that people just vacated the house with their refrigerator and other electronic gadgets still switched on.”

-He thanked Abia governor Alex Otti’s government, noting that NAFDAC’s work in Aba had progressed with no disturbances because the government had supported it immensely.
+He thanked Governor Alex Otti’s administration in Abia, adding that NAFDAC’s work in Aba had progressed with no disturbances because the government supported it immensely.

 (NAN)